elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 3 – Step 1.
 Temperature Controller Configuration](http://www.support.modix3d.com/temperature-controller-configuration/)
+* Assembly:
+  * Speed: Fast.
+  * Difficulty: Easy.
+* Issues:
-* Fast assembly, seemingly easy but hard to know if you made a mistake.
+  * It is difficult to know if you made a mistake, so read the assembly instructions carefully and follow every step exactly.
-* Revisit this procedure for auto-tuning the bed heater.
 <center>
 <table>
   <tr>